gatsbyjs/gatsby/docs/blog/2019-04-30-how-to-build-a-blog-with-wordpress-and-gatsby-part-2/index.md

 https://giphy.com/gifs/great-dicaprio-leonardo-rY93u9tQbybks

-The [code for this tutorial](https://github.com/iamtimsmith/building-a-blog-with-wordpress-and-gatsby) can be found on Gitub.
+The [code for this tutorial](https://github.com/iamtimsmith/building-a-blog-with-wordpress-and-gatsby) can be found on GitHub.

 See you in [How To Build A Blog with WordPress and Gatsby.js - Part 3](/blog/2019-05-02-how-to-build-a-blog-with-wordpress-and-gatsby-part-3)!